MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub.md

 - The **Friendly name** is visible on the bottom left corner of Surface Hub 2S and is shown when projecting to the device.
 - The **Device name** identifies the device when affiliated with Active Directory or Azure Active Directory, and when enrolling the device with Intune.

+>[!IMPORTANT]
+>If you plan to affliate the Surface Hub with Active Directory, the device name must meet the [standard requirements for computer names in AD](/troubleshoot/windows-server/identity/naming-conventions-for-computer-domain-site-ou#computer-names), otherwise setup will fail.

 >[!NOTE]
 >If you want to enable [Miracast over Infrastructure](miracast-over-infrastructure.md), the device name needs to be discoverable via DNS.
 You can achieve this by either allowing your Surface Hub to register automatically via Dynamic DNS, or by manually creating an A or AAAA record for the Surface Hub's device name.